When I was a student, I had all kinds of odd jobs.

 I put together this giant list of online jobs for college students so that you can find jobs that work around your schedule and make money from home while you study 🙂

 This list also includes potential earnings.
 These are just a rough estimate, as obviously it completely depends how many hours you are available each month, among other factors.
-Please note that your earnings could vary a lot.
+Keep in mind that your earnings could vary.

 I estimated these earnings based on part time work.
-Most of these jobs are things you could potentially do full time too, but since you’re a student, I’ll assume you need to study and have a life too!
+Most of these jobs are things you could potentially do full time too, if you wanted to.
+But since you’re a student, I’ll assume you need to study and have a life too!

 - 1 Online tutoring